bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Boolean Attributes</h4>

-Boolean attributes are handled just as they would be within Ruby or HTML, all depending on the syntax being used.
+<p>Boolean attributes are handled just as they would be within Ruby or
+HTML, all depending on the syntax being used.</p>

 <h4>Haml</h4>